DmitryChebykin/cdi/readme.md

-Weld SE CDI example use with qualifiers and eager init
+Weld SE CDI example use with qualifiers and eager bean init

 Example for using Extension